Oldies Music is Creepy and Disturbing, Vol. 1

 And I want to hit the “next track” symbol or start nervously laughing at Alexa as if it was her fault the song came on.
 “Oh, Alexa!
 What kind of crazy music do you think I like?
 Ha.
 Ha.
 Yeah.
 Next track!
 Next track!”.
 But the truth is, some of the creepiest songs are also the catchiest, so my finger hovers over the iPhone and then I just keep grooving, while making coughing noises and mumbling over the choicest lyrical bits.

 Can’t recall what I’m talking about?
-I present as evidence, the top five worst offenders:
+I present as evidence, five pretty horrible offenders:

 I don’t buy for a moment that this tune isn’t all about a few twenty-something dudes getting some teenage fish tacos down at the beach.
 A lot of them, apparently.